PalmPalm7/CS162-Group13-Clone/doc/project1.md

 If a normal thread wants to acquire a lock, it will call the `sema_down` function which decrements  `semaphore.value` by 1.
 If `semaphore.value` is 0 at this point, the current thread will be added to the waiting priority queue and call `thread_block` to unblock itself and find the next thread to run.

 #### Computing the Effective Priority of a Thread
 The effective priority of a thread is reliant on the original priority, set when the thread is created, and internal donation, modified when an originally low priority thread gets stuck waiting for a lock/semaphore for too long.
-Effective priority will follow the formula: `effective priority = original priority + internal donation`
+Effective priority will follow the formula: `effective priority = priority + internal donation`

 #### Priority Scheduling for Semaphores and Locks
 The priority scheduling for locks depends on interactions with semaphores.
 The previously described strategy of scheduling for semaphores as well as the `sema_down`,`sema_try_down`and`sema_up` funtions will handle most cases.
 However, internal donation will be handled as follows.
 As it stands, `sema_up` will be called and if the waiting priority queue has a nonzero amount of members, the thread with highest priority will be popped out.
 Alternatively, threads with lower priorities have few chances to acquire locks/semaphores and starvation may occur.
 In order to avoid this, every time after `queue_pop` is called, the value of `internal donation` in the thread's `queue_element` will increment by 1.